mosmn/Notes/sections/git/changehistory.md

 Press the `Esc` key to switch to command mode.
 Type `:wq`(including the colon) and press Enter.
 This command saves the commit message and exits the editor.

 __only amend commits that have not been pushed anywhere__.
 The reason for this is that `git commit --amend` does not simply edit the last commit,_it replaces that commit with an entirely new one_.
 This means that you could potentially destroy a commit other developers are basing their work on.

+### Changing Multiple Commits

+To modify commits further back in history, we can use the `git rebase` command.